-Our data are sourced from life insurers' statutory filings, which we access through S&P Global.
+Statutory Filings Much of our data are sourced from life insurers' statutory filings, which we access through S&P Global.
 Every insurer in the United States must prepare these filings annually for the National Association of Insurance Commissioners (NAIC), who then provides these data to institutions for research purposes.